justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

   1. Write the step definitions for the scenario below.
   1. Add two more scenarios, with corresponding step definitions, which you feel would enhance the test coverage of the site.

+**NOTE:** Please refrain from stress testing or accidentally performing a DDoS attack as you are likely to get blocked by our security rules.

 #### Platform Choice

 Feel free to use any programming language, libraries and frameworks you are experienced with.
+If you choose Python then please contact the team as you will require a different endpoint to run your test against.

 #### Task requirements

-- IMPORTANT: Please refrain from stress testing or accidentally performing a DDoS attack as you are likely to get blocked by our security rules
 - Clear test setup and execution instructions are provided in the README.md file
 - All code changes are documented and structured as well-described Git commits